 Additionally, there are hundreds of other people who participated in the search and rescue operations.
 In total, there are thousands of people who were affected and undoubtedly there is some significant percentage who would like to pay their respect.
 They may not be able to do so.

-The Memorial Cairn is a profound tribute which is very challenging to access and only possible for a short time each year.
-It seems like the memorial has been, certainly unintentionally, only partially completed.
+The Memorial Cairn is very difficult to access and only possible for a short time each year.
+It seems the memorial has been, certainly unintentionally, only partially completed.
 The following recommendations are offered.